 Skip to Content

-Pressure Defense in Basketball: Basic Information Explained
+Pressure Defense in Basketball: Information Explained

 Man to man defense

-Man to man defense is a type of basketball defensive system in which each defender guards a certain offensive player, typically based on their respective basketball positions, to ultimately limit or prevent scoring opportunities near the basket or near the perimeter.
+Man to man defense is a type of basketball defensive system in which each defender guards a certain offensive player, typically based on their respective basketball positions, ultimately to limit or prevent scoring opportunities near the basket or near the perimeter.

 Furthermore, there are variations of man to man defense which also implement pressure defense functionality such as the ball line defense and the pack line defense.